-In March 2021, the Company entered into a registration rights agreement (the Registration Rights Agreement) with Baker Brothers Life Sciences, L.P. and 667, L.P. (the Baker Funds), holders of our Series 1 convertible preferred stock and related parties (see Note 7).
+In March 2021, the Company entered into the Registration Rights Agreement with the Baker Funds, holders of Series 1 convertible preferred stock and related parties (see Note 7).

 10. Net loss per share

 Net loss per share

 The following table sets forth the computation of the basic and diluted net loss per share (in thousands, except for share and per share data):